matomo-org/developer-documentation/docs/master/Piwik/ScheduledTask.md

 ### `getRescheduledTime()` <a name="getRescheduledTime"></a>

-Return the rescheduled time in milliseconds
+Returns the time in milliseconds when this task will be executed next.

 #### Signature